-An ombudsman office provides impartial complaint handling services for citizens who have disputes against government agencies or officials.
-The office will investigate valid complaints and if justified makes recommendations to remedy the complaint.
+An ombudsman office provides impartial complaint handling services for citizens and associates who have disputes against government agencies or officials.
+The office will investigate valid complaints and, if justified, make recommendations to remedy the complaints.

-Any citizen can file a complaint against any County officer, board member, legislator or employee.
+Any citizen can file a complaint against any county officer, department, legislator or employee.

 The office is available to all citizens without a fee.
-However, a 10 cents per page fee is charged for the coping of files or documents.
+However, a 10 cents per page fee may be charged for the copying of files or documents.

-The Ethics, Human Relations and Citizen Complaints Department cannot by its own authority revise any administrative or legislative decision, or compel any administrative action.
+The Office of Ethics, Human Relations and Citizen Complaints, cannot by its own authority, revise any administrative or legislative decision, or compel any administrative action.

-The EHRCC cannot recommend or obtain money for citizens.
+The OEHRCC cannot recommend or obtain money for citizens.
 If a citizen is seeking monetary gains, he/she will be directed to the judicial system where such matters are handled.
-The EHRCC office does not intervene in criminal or civil court matters.
+The office does not intervene in criminal or civil court matters.